 Early History of the Dillowe family

-Another 115 words (8 lines of text) are included under the topic Early Dillowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dillowe research.
+Another 48 words (3 lines of text) covering the years 1635, 1624, 1624, 1633, 1667, 1707 and 1692 are included under the topic Early Dillowe History in all our PDF Extended History products and printed products wherever possible.

 Dillowe Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Dillowe include Dilke, Dilkes, Dilks, Dilley, Dill, Dillow and others.